diequies/100daysofdata/README.md

 ---

+### **Day 45 of #100DaysOfData Challenge**

+Another productive day working mainly in SQL for **Omdena** project.
+Sadly I have not been able to progress in any of my side projects, I need to make an effort to distribute the time.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today we have finalized the database setup, created the VIEWs, which was something new for me.
+After too many time spent in management of the task, I need to engage with coding, otherwise I will never learn.

+---

 ### **Day 44 of #100DaysOfData Challenge**

 Today has been a very productive day, I coded a lot, not only in Python but also in SQL, and mainly for the **Omdena** project.
 Hopefully as part of the ramping up, I re-start also my personal project of London house pricing.